wedaa/LongTail-Log-Analysis/README.md

 87) RELEASE 1.5 How do I breakout sshpsycho attacks by host attacked?

-90) RELEASE 1.5 Record port and agent (from sshd -dddd) Connection from ::1 port 57427
-debug1: Client protocol version 2.0; client software version OpenSSH_6.7

-91) Can we do Kippo logs?

 KNOWN ISSUES AND IMPROVEMENTS FOR RELEASE 2.0
 --------------